Parallels/githooks/README.md

 on standard input.

-We have implemented 4 hook scripts:

-* hooks.d/restrict_branches.py (restrict commits to specific branches)
-* hooks.d/line_endings.py (deny commiting files with mixed line endings)
-* hooks.d/py_indent.py (check basic indentation in python scripts)
-* hooks.d/notify.py (notify file owners of any changes made to their files)
+## Githooks Framework

-and `githooks.py` as an entry point to these scripts. `githooks.py` executes the hook scripts specified in a configuration file passed via command line.
-Then, it reads the standard input line by line and runs the scripts for each ref being updated.
-Each script takes the name of the ref being updated, the old object name and the new object name stored in the ref as arguments.
-If multiple refs are pushed, returning a non-zero status from any of the executed hook scripts for any of the refs aborts all of them.
+We have implemented pre- and post-receive hooks as a collection of pluggable modules. `githooks.py` serves as an entry point to them, which loads and runs the modules specified in a configuration file passed to `githooks.py` via command line. `githooks.py` reads the standard input and passes <old-obj-name>, <new-obj-name> and
+<updated-ref-name> to each plugin being run.

+A `githooks.py` plugin implements any desired pre- or post-receive action, such as indentation check or notification service.
+A zero status returned from the plugin indicates success (e.g. the ref being updated passed the check).
+A non-zero status from the plugin aborts the pushing.

+If multiple refs are pushed, returning a non-zero status from any of the plugins for any of the refs aborts pushing all of them.
+`githooks.py` executes plugins regardless of their return status, so all errors are reported at once.

 ## Git Hooks configuration file

+`githooks.py` gets to know which plugins to load and in what setting to run them from a configuration file that must be passed to `githooks.py` as the first positional argument.

+Configuration file format: dict of plugin basenames without extension as keys and plugin settings as values (see [Implemented Githooks Plugins](#implemented-githooks-plugins)).

-`githooks.py` expects the following configuration file format:
+Note: `githooks.py` configuration file must be a valid JSON.

 ```
 {
-    <script_filename_without_ext>: <hook_settings>,
+    <plugin basename without extension>: <plugin settings>,
     ...
 }
 ```

-E.g. running __restrict_branches__ and __line_endings__ hook scripts
-with default settings requires the following configuration file for `githooks.py`:
+A configuration file for running __restrict_branches__ and __line_endings__ plugins with default settings would be:

 ```
 {